If you’ve landed here, you probably want to know more about us. It’s good to see you!

-Sight Life has 11 members of staff and over 140 volunteers, many of whom have a sight condition.
-Our offices are located in Cardiff and Swansea but much of our work takes place in the community.
+Sight Life is small but mighty!
+We have 13 members of staff and over 85 volunteers, many of whom have a sight condition.
+Our office is based in Cardiff but much of our work takes place in the community.
 We often carry out home visits to those who have recently developed a sight condition that is impacting on their lives.
 Because of contracts or the funding we have from local authorities, health boards and the National Lottery Community Fund, we mainly focus on delivering direct services in Cardiff, Swansea, Rhondda Cynon Taf, Neath and Port Talbot.
-We are able to provide advice to people outside those areas via telephone, via our quarterly newsletter or through our social media channels.
+We are able to provide advice to people outside those areas via telephone, via our newsletter or through our social media channels.

 We understand that living with sight loss can be incredibly challenging.
 However, with our support, we know that blind and partially sighted people can continue living the lives they want.
 That can be something as simple as still being able to enjoy books and television.
 It can be something essential like being able to safely cook meals and go shopping.
 It can be something important like being able to stay in work.
 Or it can be something personal like being able to continue doing sport and leisure activities.

 Our aim is to support blind and partially sighted people to maintain or improve their physical and emotional well-being by providing advice and support to help them exercise, manage medication, eat healthily, increase confidence and self-esteem, give them a sense of security and future, and reduce incidents of falls and accidents.
 We want blind and partially sighted people to enjoy independent and fulfilled lives by helping them to be part of a community, to take part in social and leisure activities, get out and about more, to be able and willing to shop alone, to visit friends, be digitally included, have more income and be able to manage money, to volunteer or work, and to take part in lifelong learning.